taranye96/FakeQuakes_tutorial/README.md

 # FakeQuakes_tutorial

 Hi!
-I assume you are here because you are super excited about learning how to gererate synthetic earthquake data using FakeQuakes.
+I assume you are here because you are super excited about learning how to generate synthetic earthquake data using FakeQuakes.
 FakeQuakes is the set of semistochastic forward modeling codes from https://github.com/dmelgarm/MudPy.

 The jupyter notebook in this repository goes through how to define parameters and run the FakeQuakes code using the Mentawai region as an example.
 <br>  - The figures folder just contains a few figures used in the jupyter notebook.